dspeele/hbcd-sbt-ubuntu/README.md

 This is a puppet module for installing the sbt (scala build tool) from the sbt officialy provided repo on cent-os like os family.

 The module includes tests to verify the installation.
+It is written to be used by [simulators VM](https://github.com/saksdirect/HBCSimulators)

 ## Module Description